These homemade vegan biscuits are incredibly fluffy and soft, with beautiful layers. They are such a treat to eat and easy to make!

-- Add the vegan buttermilk (clabbered milk) and mix together with a spoon until it has mostly come together.
+- Add the vegan buttermilk and mix together with a spoon until it has mostly come together.

-- Turn the shaggy dough out onto a clean and lightly floured counter (or parchment paper).
+- Turn the shaggy dough out onto a clean and lightly floured counter (or parchment paper for easy clean up).
 Press or roll the dough into a large rectangle, about 1/2-inch thick.
 Using the bench scraper to assist, fold the dough into thirds like a letter, then fold in half in the opposite direction.

 - Add more flour under the dough and on top as needed, then roll the dough out once more to a large rectangle.
 Repeat the folds, first in thirds like a letter, then in half.

 - Roll the dough out until it is 1-inch thick, again adding a dusting of flour to prevent sticking as needed.
 Cut using 2 1/2 to 3-inch biscuit cutters.
 Press the cutter straight down into the dough and do not twist.
 Collect the scraps of dough and roll and cut until all the dough has been used.